-Magnitude: Direct and indirect impacts to Eriogonum diatomaceum from mining activities have taken place in the recent past and are expected to increase.
+Magnitude: Direct and indirect impacts to Eriogonum diatomaceum from mining activities have taken place in the recent past and are expected to increase in the future.
 The demand for production of high quality diatomite is increasing as more applications for its use are developed.
 Threats to the species and its habitat occur range-wide, occurrences are small and no enforceable regulatory mechanisms are in place to protect this species throughout its range.
 The economic value of the mineral deposits on which the species depends produces a threat of high magnitude.
 The diatomite deposits may be determined to be locatable under the Mining Law of 1972, in which case staking of patenting of mining claims would be possible.
 The magnitude of threats from trampling by livestock and off-road vehicles are not quantifiable at present because of lack of data but are not believed to be significant.

-Imminence: Threats to Eriogonum diatomaceum from mining, trampling by livestock, and other land uses are considered imminent.
-A Notice of Operation for the exploration and development of a mining claim within the largest occurrence of the species has been filed with the BLM.
-In addition, livestock grazing in the allotments where the species occurs is year around, although the spring livestock numbers have been reduced in the Adriance Valley allotment where the largest population occurs.
+Imminence: Threats to Eriogonum diatomaceum from mining are no longer considered imminent.
+A Notice of Operation for the exploration and development of a mining claim within the largest occurrence of the species previously filed with the BLM has been withdrawn.
+The effects of livestock grazing and other land use activities remain unknown.
+Although livestock grazing in the allotments where the species occurs year around, the spring livestock numbers have been reduced in the Adriance Valley Allotment where the largest population of E. diatomaceum occurs.
+Impacts from trampling and other land use activities are likely localized and cumulative over time and, therefore, do not constitute an imminent threat to the persistence of the species.